GenomicsAotearoa/Pangenome-Graphs-Workshop/README.md

 You can see it in the [Log File](https://github.com/nuzla/Pangenome-Graphs-Workshop/blob/main/Output/4Sim.fa.3541aba.c2fac19.9d98660.smooth.04-20-2023_02_56_38.log) line 296.

 ### How to create the Ground Truth VCF?
-This procedure is exaplned in [this page](https://github.com/nuzla/Pangenome-Graphs-Workshop/blob/main/ground_truth_data.md).
+This procedure is exaplned in [this page](https://github.com/nuzla/Pangenome-Graphs-Workshop/blob/main/ground_truth_data.md) using a linear reference.

 ### Finding stats of the VCF file
 `bcftools stats <file.vcf>` command will display the all the stats related to the VCF file.

 ### SNP Comaprison

-#### 1. Using ground truth count from a linear reference.
+#### 1. Using ground truth stats from a linear reference.

 In order to find the True Positive (TP), True Negative (TN), False Positive (FP) and False Negative (FN) we need to compare the 2 VCF files. `bcftools isec` can be used for that. e.g. :